BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their feedback which has led to improvements throughout the manuscript.
 We thank members of the \bpass\ team for providing helpful discussions and feedback while carrying out this research.
 The {\sc{hoki}} package \citep{HOKI} was used to extract and manipulate output data from the \bpass\ stellar evolution models.
 Stellar parameter data from SDSS and LAMOST catalogues was extracted using TOPCAT \citep[][]{TOPCAT1,TOPCAT2}.
 ERS and CMB acknowledge funding from the UK Science and Technology Facilities Council (STFC) through Consolidated Grant Numbers ST/T000406/1, ST/X001121/1.
 JJE acknowledges funding from the Royal Society Te Apar\=angi of New Zealand Marsden Grant Scheme.
 Computing facilities were provided by the Scientific Computing Research Technology Platform (SCRTP) of the University of Warwick.
 Data processing made use of Astropy\footnote{\url{https://www.astropy.org/}}, a community-developed core Python package for Astronomy \citep{astropy:2013,astropy:2018}.